yowainwright/yowainwright.github.io/src/pages/2017-09-13-font-css-partial.md

 }
 ```

-Within html, styles can be applied like this
+Within HTML, styles can be applied like this

 ```sass
 <article>